named-data/NLSR/docs/ROUTER-CONFIG.rst

         ; InterestLifetime (in seconds) for LSA fetching lsa-interest-lifetime 4    ; default value 4.
 Valid values 1-60

-        ; log-level is to set the levels of log for NLSR log-level  INFO       ; default value INFO, valid value DEBUG, INFO log-dir /var/log/nlsr/
         seq-dir /var/lib/nlsr/
-        ; log4cxx-conf /path/to/log4cxx-conf
     }

     ; the neighbors section contains the configuration for router's neighbors and hello's behavior